Administration & Finance COVID-19 Information

 Priority will also be given to purchases necessary to fulfill contractual obligations; comply with legal, regulatory, or accreditation mandates; and support critical physical and information technology infrastructure.

-- A requisition must be used for all expenses effective immediately.
+- The use of Procurement Cards remains restricted.
+A requisition must be used for all

 - A new purchase requisition has been developed that allows departments to identify the expenditure type and to include a written justification for the need.